1986 Formula One World Championship: Event regulations

+Season report

 Race 1: Brazil

 The first race of the season was in Brazil at the rough and abrasive Jacarepagua Riocentro Autodrome in the tropical heat of Rio de Janeiro.
 Lengthy test sessions there before the race weekend was often the case for the teams.
 Qualifying resulted in pole position for Senna, followed by the two Williams-Hondas of Nelson Piquet and Nigel Mansell, and by Rene Arnoux and Jacques Laffite in the two Ligier-Renaults.
 Sixth on the grid went to Michele Alboreto (Ferrari) ahead of Rosberg, Stefan Johansson (Ferrari) and Prost, with Riccardo Patrese completing the top 10 for Brabham.

 The race day was very hot and humid.
 At the start Mansell tried to get ahead of Senna.
 The Brazilian refused to give way and Mansell went off into the barriers.
 Piquet then went past Senna on Lap 3 and took the lead, beginning to pull away at a second a lap; Senna remained ahead of Arnoux, although the Frenchman was soon overtaken by Alboreto.
 Rosberg was fifth but his engine would soon fail, leaving Johansson to take over.
 Prost made rapid progress and by lap 16 he had worked his way ahead of Johansson, Arnoux and Alboreto and was running third.
 On lap 19 Piquet pitted for new tyres and on the following lap Prost overtook Senna to go into the lead.
 Senna pitted, and dropped down the order.
 Piquet now charged back and retook the lead just before Prost stopped for tires and so the order settled again with Piquet leading Senna and Prost, although the McLaren driver soon went out with an engine failure.
 This put Arnoux third but he was a long way back and had Laffite on his tail while Dumfries was fifth.
 The Scotsman then ran into trouble with an electrical problem and pitted.
 Senna's tires were put on his car and then taken off again and he was sent on his way, with the electrical problem not having been fixed.
 Berger thus moved into fifth place.
 Both leaders pitted again but the order remained unchanged and Rio native Piquet duly won the race with São Paulo native Senna second, completing a Brazilian 1–2 at the Brazilian Grand Prix.
 Laffite got the better of Arnoux for third place, while fifth place went to Brundle, who had overtaken a troubled Berger in the closing laps.